The $f$-Divergence Reinforcement Learning Framework: Divergence Reinforcement Learning

 \section{$f-$Divergence Reinforcement Learning}

-In this section, we firstly introduce the insights of the FRL framework.
-Secondly, we propose a novel framework of the DRL problems from the perspective of the optimization of $f-$divergence.
-Thirdly, we solve the optimization problem with Fenchel conjugate.
-A general object function is elaborated and we transform it into a saddle-point optimization.
-Finally, we discuss an example given a specific $f$ function.
+In this section, we firstly introduce the theoretical foundation behind the FRL framework as well as the details of the $f-$divergence Reinforcement Learning Framework.
+Secondly, we explain how to use Fenchel conjugate to transforming the training of agents into a saddle point optimization problem in FRL.
+Finally, we discuss an example of using a specific $f$ function in our framework.